PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Gather/normalization sequence.
 Seven diagnostic events in the latter reuse one index without changing the registered-runner call characterization.

+Four AST-identical layout-recovery prefixes now use one ordered orchestration helper.
+The helper fixes the existing 19-call sequence from Q/DQ transpose bridges through boundary BatchMatMul/unary cleanup, hard-activation and generic SPP/NDHWC Concat recovery, and channel-shuffle/Gather cleanup.
+All four call sites retain their original surrounding rewrites and execute the sequence once.
+The hard-activation, SPP, and NDHWC runners intentionally remain unscoped inside this helper because raw ModelIR mutators separate them.
+Consolidation reduces the lowerer's registered-runner AST characterization from 134 to 125 without crossing an index-validity boundary or changing runtime pass count.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs